-You may choose to access the College counselling service for a one-off session, to help inform an ongoing care plan or to seek general advice and information.
+You may choose to make a booking to request an appointment to access the College counselling service for a one-off session, to help inform an ongoing care plan or to seek general advice and information.
 You may choose to access the ANU counselling service if you are looking for more structured therapeutic interventions, assistance with academic documentation or on the days where the college counsellor is unavailable.

 ANU Counselling: ANU Offer a free and confidential counselling service on campus for all currently enrolled ANU students, including ANU College students.

 Appointments are available between 9:00am-4:45pm weekdays (closed Public Holidays and from 1-2pm daily for lunch).

 The Counselling Centre offers two kinds of appointments to students.

 Standard appointments (50 minutes): These appointments are longer in duration to allow for thorough and tailored counselling support for each student.
 This allows time for the counselor to hear about the issue you wish to address and to explore options for support.

 - Visit the Centre which is located immediately above the ANU Health Service on North Rd (Building 18, near ANU Sport and the Bridge).

 During the quiet part of term it is sometimes possible to make an appointment for a standard session within a week, however please note, during peak times of year there may be a longer waiting period of several weeks for this appointment type.